Chittaranjan Park: Access

-The Indira Gandhi International Airport is 17 km (domestic) and 23 km (international) from Chittaranjan Park.
+The Indira Gandhi International Airport is 17 km (Terminal 1) and 23 km (Terminal 3) from Chittaranjan Park.
 The New Delhi railway station is 16 km, and the Hazrat Nizamuddin Railway Station 9 km away.
-The Violet Line of the Delhi Metro has a stop at the Nehru Place station within 1 km from B-block in Chittaranjan Park.

 The Nehru Enclave and Greater Kailash metro stations on Magenta Line of the Delhi Metro are within 1 km from Pocket 40/B /A Block of Chittaranjan Park.
-GK-II is almost an extension of Chittaranjan Park.
-GK-I is about 2 km away from Chittaranjan Park.
+The Violet Line of the Delhi Metro also has a stop at the Nehru Place station within 1 km from B-block in Chittaranjan Park.
+GK-II is almost an extension of Chittaranjan Park while GK-I is about 2 km away from Chittaranjan Park.